API Reference

 server_info

-: Contains the result of atool_call
+: Contains the result of a tool_call

 Refer to the official Model Context Protocol specification for complete details on message types and structures.